 - May 2019: Visit by Ms Jacinda Ardern, Prime Minister of New Zealand, to Paris for the launch of the Christchurch Call;

-Cooperation between our two countries is focused on higher education and scientific research, French language teaching (it is the leading foreign language taught in the New Zealand school system, with 47,000 students) and in the cultural and educational industries.
+Cooperation between our two countries is focused on higher education and scientific research, French language teaching (it is the leading foreign language taught in the New Zealand school system, with 44,000 learners) and in the cultural and educational industries.

-Research in the Pacific, on specific regional issues, is also encouraged via the Pacific Fund, which contributes each year to financing two to four projects between New Zealand and French communities of the Pacific, thereby strengthening their regional integration.
+Research in the Pacific, on specific regional issues, is also encouraged via the Pacific Fund, which contributes each year to financing two to four projects between New Zealand and French communities of the Pacific, thereby strengthening the latter’s regional integration.